TYKUHN2/AtomicFramework/README.md

 All AtomicFramework mods are declared by extending the [`Mod`](./Mod.cs) class.
 Once the class is extended, API instances tailored specifically to your mod will be made available.

+Of note is that the `Mod` class automatically carries a dependency on AtomicFramework affecting load order.
+AtomicFramework also includes a dependency on the NuclearOption process, implicitly carried down via `Mod`.

 ### Features
 AtomicFramework currently support easy Steam based networking ensuring your mod does not conflict with other compatible mods.